G. Ware Travelstead

-Gooch Ware "G" Travelstead was an American property developer and entrepreneur, born in Kentucky in 1938; died in Norfolk, Virginia on October 19, 2021.

-While head of First Boston Real Estate, a subsidiary of Credit Suisse First Boston, Travelstead was the original designer and promoter of the Canary Wharf estate in London Docklands.
+Gooch Ware "G" Travelstead (March 1938 – October 19, 2021) was an American property developer and entrepreneur.
+Born in Kentucky in 1938, he was the head of First Boston Real Estate, a subsidiary of Credit Suisse First Boston, Travelstead was the original designer and promoter of the Canary Wharf financial estate in London.

-Family
+Early life and family

 Travelstead came from a Kentucky family.
 His grandmother Nelle Gooch Travelstead was the daughter of a prominent Democrat state politician and was a teacher.

 His father Will Gooch Travelstead was an engineer and businessman who owned Travelstead Construction Company in Baltimore, Maryland.
 He was involved in the construction of many projects such as the World Trade Center building, and also was the subcontractor for the construction of Cape Kennedy.
 He and his first wife were the parents of two children, G. Ware Travelstead and Malcolm Travelstead.

 After retiring in 1975, Will Travelstead returned to Bowling Green, Kentucky and lived in a vacation home until he could complete renovation of the old family home, Travelogs.
 Will Travelstead died in 1981.